Kane Williamson: Early life

-Williamson was born on 8 August 1990 in Tauranga, New Zealand.
+Williamson was born on 8 August 1990 in Tauranga, in the Bay of Plenty region on the North Island of New Zealand.
 His father Brett was a sales representative who had played under-17 and club cricket in New Zealand and his mother Sandra had been a representative basketball player.
 He has a twin brother Logan, who is one minute younger than him.
 The brothers have three older sisters, Anna, Kylie and Sophie.
 All three were accomplished volleyball players, and Anna and Sophie were in New Zealand age group teams.
 Williamson's grandmother Joan Williamson-Orr served as mayor of Taupō.
 His first cousin Dane Cleaver has also played international cricket for New Zealand.

 Williamson played senior representative cricket at the age of 14 and first-class cricket at 16.
 He attended Tauranga Boys' College from 2004 to 2008, where he was head boy in his final year.
 He was coached by Pacey Depina who described Williamson as having "a thirst to be phenomenal – but not at anyone else's expense."
 He reportedly scored 40 centuries before he left school.